cjlee112/spnet/doc/intro.rst

   already filled in) for writing a post.
-Note that in order for the spnet to see your post, you **must** include Public in the list of recipients for your post (this is an inherent limitation of the Google+ API, which limits Google+ apps to see only the same posts that *any* internet user would see -- even when you are *signed-in* to the app as yourself on Google+).
+Note that in order for the spnet to see your post, you **must** include Public in the list of recipients for your post (this is an inherent limitation of Google+, which limits apps to see only the same posts that *any* internet user would see -- even when you are *signed-in* to the app as yourself on Google+).